-Plattekill Bike Park is a two-time Top Five winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Northeast Region.
+Plattekill Bike Park is a three-time Top Five winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Northeast Region.

 Plattekill began offering downhill lift-served mountain biking in 1995 and was one of the first lift-served mountain bike areas to open in the Northeast.